777pomingzi/777pomingzi.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am currently a research assistant in the [Natural Language Processing Lab (THUNLP)](https://nlp.csai.tsinghua.edu.cn/) at Tsinghua University, advised by [Professor Zhiyuan Liu](https://nlp.csai.tsinghua.edu.cn/~lzy/) during my gap year.
-My research interests focus on long-text modeling for large language models (LLMs) and their applications in recommender systems.
+My research interests focus on long-context modeling for large language models (LLMs) and their applications in recommender systems.
 Prior to this, I earned my bachelor's degree from China University of Geosciences, Beijing.

 News
 ======